Pankaj837/RL-in-trading/README.md

 ## Status & next steps

-* This repository contains the completed work for Weeks 1, 2, and 3 of the WiDS project.
+* This repository contains the completed work for Weeks 1, 2, 3 and 4 of the WiDS project.
-* The repository is submitted as a midterm report, and will be updated with further progress as the project continues.
+* The repository is submitted as a Final report